By Eric Bright

 I cannot get rid of this thought for some reason.
 It seems like an observation that no matter how hard I try to deny its existence, it is still there and is looking me in the eyes.
 I cannot, it seems, imagine it out of existence.

 Most significant philosophical issues are ontological.
 Unless they are cleared up, the rest won’t matter.
 In the absence of clear answers to questions such as, “What is the nature of being?
 What is out there?
 Is that a relevant question?
 Out there vs. in here?
 How come?
 What is a thing?
-Anything?” then any other question and answer in philosophy sounds pointless.
+Anything?” then all other question and answer in philosophy sound pointless.
 It is almost exactly equivalent of trying to solve calculus problems before knowing how to do addition and subtraction.
 What would be the point?

 We still don’t have a clear answer to that.
 And people don’t want to be stopped at that question.
 Answer or no answer, they want to move on to the next game.
 What is the next game?
 What is your next question?
 And the games goes on and on.